jonny5532/wsgo/README.md

 - Is the threads-per-process count appropriate?
 It is deliberately quite high, but this may cause issues with the number of simultaneous database connections required.
 Also the GIL will prevent true multiprocessing, but then threading uses less memory than an equivalent number of processes.

 - Using Python 3.12's subinterpreters to allow concurrent Python execution inside the same process.

+- Need to decide whether to add more features such as Websockets or ASGI.

 - The code still needs tidying up, and more tests writing.